 Winner: Aataullah Naser, Masters of Mathematics, University of Manchester

-Aataullah is studying for a Masters of Mathematics degree.
-After receiving the Hong Kong Foundation Scholarship, he became a scholarship ambassador working with the Alumni Relations office to help secure funding for scholarships at Manchester University.
+Aataullah studied for a masters of mathematics degree.
+After receiving the Hong Kong Foundation Scholarship, he became a scholarship ambassador working with the alumni relations office to help secure funding for scholarships at Manchester University.

-Working with the University finance team, Aataullah began a project to make highly valuable medical equipment at the University become more accessible to research groups and allow collaboration between other leading universities in the North West.
-Aataullah belongs to many societies, including the Manchester Model United Nations society where he won an “outstanding delegate” award at a national conference in Leeds.
+Working with the university finance team, Aataullah began a project to make highly valuable medical equipment at the university become more accessible to research groups and allow collaboration between other leading universities in the north-west.
+While at university, Aataullah belonged to many societies, including the Manchester Model United Nations Society where he won an 'outstanding delegate' award at a national conference in Leeds.

 Alex Quaey, University of East Anglia | Daniel Arnold, Durham University | Daniel Tascon, London School of Economics and Political Science | Laura McKechnie, University of Strathclyde | Lewis Coultas, Robert Gordon University | Maya Patel, University of Liverpool | Oluwanadamilola Payne, University of Birmingham | Ranjeev Juty, London School of Economics and Political Science | Rohan Arora, University of Oxford

 Winner: Chelsea Sievewright, Ethical Hacking and Countermeasures, University of Abertay Dundee